 Spell (and similar effects) damage roll = damage die of the effect + bonuses + penalties

 If the combined penalties on an attack would reduce the damage to 0 or below, you still deal 1 damage.
-Once your damage die is rolled, and you’ve applied any modifiers, bonuses, and penalties, move on to Step 2.
-Though sometimes there are special considerations, described below.

-To increase the damage of your weapon, determine the base damage of your weapon and reference its Step (for example, a light pistol deals 2d4 damage, so it is Step 6), and move the damage a number of steps indicated in the feat or ability you're references (for example, Gravity Weapon increases damage by 2 Steps, so for a light postol you'd move from Step 6 to Step 8).
+In some cases, you increase the number of dice you roll when making weapon damage rolls.
+This results in an increase in weapon damage by "Steps."
+Determine the base damage of your weapon and reference its Step (for example, a light pistol deals 2d4 damage, so it is Step 6), and move the damage a number of steps indicated by the feat or ability (for example, Gravity Weapon increases damage by 2 Steps, so a light pistol moves from Step 6 to Step 8).

 Refer to Weapons for more information about Weapon Sizes and Damage Steps.

 Sometimes you’ll need to halve or double an amount of damage, such as when you critically succeed on some Spell Attack checks.
 When this happens, you roll the damage normally, adding all the normal modifiers, bonuses, and penalties.
 Then you double or halve the amount as appropriate (rounding down if you halved it).
-The GM might allow you to roll the dice twice and double the modifiers, bonuses, and penalties instead of doubling the entire result, but this usually works best for single-target attacks or spells at low levels when you have a small number of damage dice to roll.

 When you have immunity to a specific type of damage, you ignore all damage of that type.
 If you have immunity to a specific condition or type of effect, you can't be affected by that condition or any effect of that type.
 You can still be targeted by an ability that includes an effect or condition you are immune to; you just don't apply that particular effect or condition.
+(For example, a spell that deals both fire and acid damage can still deal acid damage to you even if you're immune to fire).

 Some effects grant you immunity to the same effect for a set amount of time.
 If an effect grants you temporary immunity, repeated applications of that effect don’t affect you for as long as the temporary immunity lasts.
 Unless the effect says it applies only to a certain creature’s ability, it doesn’t matter who created the effect.

 If you have a weakness to a certain type of damage or damage from a certain source, that type of damage is extra effective against you.
 Whenever you would take that type of damage, increase the damage you take by the value of the weakness.
-For instance, if you are dealt 2d6 fire damage and have weakness 5 to fire, you take 2d6+5 fire damage.
+For instance, if you are dealt 2d6 fire damage and have a weakness 5 to fire, you take 2d6+5 fire damage.

 Supernatural creatures tend to be weak against certain forms of damage, either a particular form of energy or a specific material.
 Damage dealt from a source that a creature is vulnerable to also deals an amount of Wound damage equal to the number of damage dice rolled.
 A horror stabbed with an orichalcum dagger will always take 1 point of wound damage in addition to the standard 1d4 points of physical damage to Vitality, while a vampire struck by a torch will take 1 point of wound damage in addition to the standard 1d6 fire damage to Vitality.
 These wounds are based on the initial damage die.